Ellis-Robinson/book-club-app/README.md

         - A 'Log out' link is located at the top right.
 This logs the user out and takes them to the log in page.

-    **On screens with a max-width of 600px, the 'Book Club' link is top center and there is a drop down nav bar located at the top left of the screen with all the same links as the larger screens.**
+    **On screens with a max-width of 600px, the 'Book Club' link is top centre and there is a drop down nav bar located at the top left of the screen with all the same links as the larger screens.**

 - ## Home page